callemoon/tcan4550_linux/README.md

 RX >70%@1000kbit/s

 ## Limitations
 Does not support CAN FD
-Does not support bus off recovery
 Does not support suspend/resume
 Does not support silent mode